mschauer/ZigZagBoomerang.jl/README.md

 *Multithreaded Zig-Zag*.
 We are currently developing a multi-threaded version of the local Zig-Zag.

-*Probabilistic program for PDMPs*.
-The current most notable limitation of PDMPs is the challenges on implementing the algorithm.
-We are currently working on a ready-to-use algorithm and a probablisitc interface with the aim of making PDMP methods more accecible for users.
+*Probabilistic programming with PDMPs*.
+One challenge with PDMPs is their less familiar theory compared to Markov chains.
+We strive to provide  a ready-to-use sampler suitable as backend for other packages with the aim of making PDMP methods more accecible for users.

 ## Contents